Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: Introduction

 ii) The Kazhdan-Laumon glued category of $\mathcal{D}$-modules on the smooth locus of the cone $C^o$ (see Section \ref{KazhLaumGlueSect}); and

 iii) The category of ``harmonic" $\mathcal{D}$-modules on the conformal compactification of $V$.

-We will also discuss the quasi-classical analogue of the Schr\"odinger Model.
-We note that because $C$ is singular, it is something of a miracle that $D_C$ is well-behaved; as a byproduct of the proofs of the above equivalences, this paper will also provide a new, geometric proof that $D_C$ is finitely generated.
+We will also discuss the quasiclassical analogue of the Schr\"odinger Model.
+We note that because $C$ is singular, it is something of a miracle that $D_C$ is well-behaved; as a byproduct of the proofs of the above equivalences, this paper will also provide a new, geometric proof that $D_C$ is Noetherian.

 Let $G$ be the conformal group of $V$; it is an even orthogonal group containing $\O(Q)$ as a Levi factor.
 Unlike $\O(Q)$, the group $G$ does \textit{not} act geometrically on $C$.
 However, it manifestly acts on the conformal compactification of $V$, and so on the category iii).
-As we will explain, this categorical action on the space of harmonic $\mathcal{D}$-modules can be viewed as a geometrization of the minimal representation of the minimal representation of $G$.
-The corresponding $G$-action on $D_C$-modules then provides a geomertization of the ``Schr\"odinger model" of the minimal representation of $G$.
+As we will explain, this categorical action on the space of harmonic $\mathcal{D}$-modules can be viewed as a geometrization of the minimal representation of $G$.
+The corresponding $G$-action on $D_C$-modules then provides a geometrization of the ``Schr\"odinger model" of this minimal representation.

-In this introductory section, we will first provide some background on the Schr\"odinger model of the minimal representation of the even orthogonal group, stressing the analogy between this representation and the metaplectic Weil representation.
-We will then offer an overview of T. Kobayashi's $F$-method, which is the specific approach that we categorify in this paper.
+In the present introductory section, we will first provide some background on the Schr\"odinger model of the minimal representation of the even orthogonal group, stressing its similarity to the metaplectic Weil representation.
+We will then offer an overview of T. Kobayashi's $F$-method, which is the specific approach that we categorify.
 Finally, we provide a more detailed outline of the present paper.